 Now, imagine that this simple machine moves from left to right along a thin, infinitely long piece of tape.
 It reads a number, decides what to do based on a series of instructions that it has been given, and then executes the instructions accordingly.

-In simply reading numbers, executing commands, and writing numbers (when instructed to do so), this simple machine can solve any computational sequence.
+In simply reading numbers, storing data, executing commands, and writing numbers (when instructed to do so), this simple machine can solve any computational sequence.
 It may take an arbitrarily long period of time but, theoretically, the machine would eventually solve the problem.

 So what does all of this actually mean?
 Why is it important?